EllyLoel/hashnode-backups/cl9hmblrk000209l8fd0oakwh.md

 ![A screenshot of a search for 'cats' on Pinterest showcasing their iconic masonry layout.](https://www.ellyloel.com/assets/oJVICcr1We-768.a271d33e.avif)
 <figcaption>We’re focusing on the layout, right?
 Totally not the cats…</figcaption>

-## How to choose CSS Grid or Flexbox
+## How to choose CSS Grid or Flexbox?

 Now you’ve seen some examples I hope you’ll have a better idea about which tool to reach for and when.
 Still, it’s not always obvious which tool to reach for when you’re building a custom UI so let’s look at some of the ways you can think about when to use Grid and when to use Flexbox.